 ~more recently updated recipes~

-2006: When a guy -- a GUY! -- writes, "I just adore this recipe", it's gotta be good.
+WAY BACK IN 2006: When a guy – a GUY! – writes, "I just adore this recipe", it's gotta be good.
 And let me tell you, Matt Bites is right.
 I adore this recipe too.
 (And have you seen his food blog?
 I adore IT, too!)
 It's simple.
 Wet and sweet with jicama.
 Bright and fresh-tasting.
 A tad unusual.
 Low in calories.
 Low in carbs.
 It is a perfect make-ahead salad for outdoor picnics.
 It has no mayonnaise and pairs beautifully with other picnic food like fried chicken, sandwiches, etc.

-2011: I'm always pleased -- so pleased! -- when I remake a recipe and find it just as refreshing as its memory.
+UPDATE: I'm always pleased – so pleased! – when I remake a recipe and find it just as refreshing as its memory.
 Such was the case with this jicama slaw.
 It's completely a coleslaw, thanks to the texture, but jicama is a sweet surprise, wetter, brighter, softer than coleslaw.
 I'll say it again: "I adore this recipe."

 WHAT IS JICAMA?
 I've started a new series of posts, quick introductions to unfamiliar vegetables.